matthias-reis/carda-gatsby/content/wordpress/articles/2020-09---lyra-messier.md

 **Anne:** Do you have any favorite instruments or synths?

 **Lyra:** I only own a piano and a few MIDI controllers; I’ve never been a big instrument hoarder.
 I love the sound of the hang, though.
 Portico Quartet uses it in lots of their songs.
-“Allosome” on the album contains a synthesized version of that sound, but I would love to own a real one.
+"Allosome” on the album contains a synthesized version of that sound, but I would love to own a real one.
 Beyond that, I can always appreciate a simple, big guitar riff.
 The sound of that blasting through your speakers at a high volume never gets old.

 I can’t actually play the guitar, but luckily I was able to steal the talent of my guitarist friend Achilles De Raedt (who is also in the rock band HYPER!) for the more rock-oriented songs.